-The Proficiency Examinations may be administered to students in Grades 10, 11, and 12 in accordance with Trinity mandated testing protocols.
-Passing all High School Proficiency Exams if administered are a requirement for graduation from Trinity International Schools.
+The Proficiency Examinations are administered to students in Grades 10, 11, and 12 in accordance with Trinity mandated testing protocols.
+Passing all High School Proficiency Exams are a requirement for graduation from Trinity International Schools.

 In addition to earning required credits, all students must pass the High School Proficiency Exam (HSPE) in reading, math, writing and science.